phortuin/annefortuin.nl/readme.md

 - [ ] Set SITE_URL to something during production build?
 - [ ] Add robots.txt
 - [ ] Move away from Astro
+- [ ] Move away from Cloudflare Pages

 ### Move away from Astro

 Astro is cool and all and it's easy to set up stuff fast, but it's overkill for a super simple blog like this.
 I’d rather have a custom build with Nunjucks and Marked which will work forever, instead of relying on a dependency that might go away, break, or need updates every so often.

+### Move away from CF Pages

+On hard refreshes, there’s an error `Pages had an internal error, if this persists please contact support!` that randomly occurs.
+It seems to have to do with DNS config (since it doesn’t occur on the [pages.dev](https://annefortuin-nl.pages.dev) URL).
+I’d rather dump everything on S3 again and have CF do the CDN/DNS management than have issues like these.

 ## License